Saturday, June 27, 2026

 Perhaps optimism ultimately concerns participation rather than prediction.

 Many definitions emphasize expectation.
-One anticipates favourable outcomes.
+One anticipates favorable outcomes.
 Yet experience frequently refuses cooperation.
 History contains plagues, wars, extinctions, disasters, failures, heartbreaks, and countless other reminders that reality follows its own agenda.

 Participation offers firmer ground.